Pennsylvania Roads - I-78/US 22/PA 309 EB/SB

 Courtesy Lou Corsaro.

 Eastbound up to the US 22/I-78 split west of Allentown, with a cool diagrammatic sign.
 From I-81 to here, I-78 runs along the old four-lane freeway that once was just US 22 - the original 22 runs nearby as a two-lane road.
 Due to its age, some clearances are a little low and the design is highly substandard.
-I-78 was supposed to follow what is now US 22 up around Allentown/Bethlehem, across to Alpha, NJ, and back into the current alignment at Exit 3, meaning US 22 would be held captive until past Clinton.
-However, NJ was not able to upgrade US 22 to a freeway for those few miles, and PA's freeway isn't Interstate-quality near the NJ border anyway, so a whole new southerly alignment was built instead.
-I-78's Bethlehem child, I-378 (a babe born in Bethlehem...), then became PA 378, albeit a little belatedly.
+I-78 was originally supposed to follow what is now US 22 up around Allentown/Bethlehem, across to Phillipsburg, NJ, and back into the current alignment at Exit 3, meaning US 22 would be held captive until past Clinton.
+However, NJ was not able to upgrade US 22 to a freeway for those few miles, and PA's freeway isn't Interstate-quality near the NJ border anyway, so the next proposal was to break off of the US 22 corridor at West Easton, cross south of Easton and north of Alpha, NJ, and back into the current alignment at Exit 3.
+I guess West Easton threw a fit over that, so a whole new southerly alignment was built through PA instead.
+(Alpha later threw a fit and insisted I-78 loop to the south instead of slicing neatly across the north.)
+I-78's Bethlehem child, I-378 (a babe born in Bethlehem...), became PA 378, albeit a little belatedly.
 Maps showed I-78 along US 22 for quite awhile, though, and it was signed there despite the non-freeway discontinuity.
 See the US 22 page for more.

 Between the last run of photos and these, I have the same complaint as on the westbound page - all these Allentown exits would be better served by an "Allentown - Next N Exits," versus the piecemeal way that leaves you guessing exactly when you've actually passed the city.
 Also, between the gore and the exit ramp sign for Exit 57 (the last two signs respectively), it appears that once this was an A-B exit, but configuration probably hasn't changed since this became I-78.
 Back when it was PA 309, the exit ramp was a lot tighter here, and the now WB-only Exit 58 immediately to the east was a full exit.